mpalagyi/Checklists/BackPacking.md

-# Bike Packing Checklist
+# Back Packing Checklist

-This list is for lightweight gravel or mountainbike touring.
+This list is for lightweight hiking and backpacking trips.
 It is an evolving work in progress that will change and be paired down with each trip.

 ## Sleeping